serverless/serverless/docs/guides/sam.md

 If you specified your own deployment bucket, it will not be emptied or removed with the `remove` command.

+## Supported file formats and names

+The Serverless Framework supports both JSON and YAML file formats for both SAM and CloudFormation templates.
+The file can be named `template.yml`, `template.yaml`, or `template.json`.

+You can also use the `samconfig.toml` to specify the template filename using the `template_file` parameter.

 ## Using Serverless Variables

 You can use Serverless Variables in your SAM or CloudFormation templates just like any other Serverless Framework project.
 The CLI will automatically resolve those variables before deployment.
 This simplifies your configuration as your project grows.